Quantum mind: Practical problems

-Quantum mechanics is a mathematical model that can provide some extremely accurate numerical predictions.
-Richard Feynman called quantum electrodynamics, based on the quantum-mechanics formalism, "the jewel of physics" for its extremely accurate predictions of quantities like the anomalous magnetic moment of the electron and the Lamb shift of the energy levels of hydrogen.
-So it is not impossible that the model could provide an accurate prediction about consciousness that would confirm that a quantum effect is involved.
-If the mind depends on quantum mechanical effects, the true proof is to find an experiment that provides a calculation that can be compared to experimental measurement.
-It has to show a measurable difference between a classical computation result in a brain and one that involves quantum effects.

 The main theoretical argument against the quantum-mind hypothesis is the assertion that quantum states in the brain would lose coherency before they reached a scale where they could be useful for neural processing.
 This supposition was elaborated by Max Tegmark.
 His calculations indicate that quantum systems in the brain decohere at sub-picosecond timescales.
 No response by a brain has shown computational results or reactions on this fast of a timescale.
 Typical reactions are on the order of milliseconds, trillions of times longer than sub-picosecond timescales.

-Daniel Dennett uses an experimental result in support of his multiple drafts model of an optical illusion that happens on a time scale of less than a second or so.
+Daniel Dennett uses an experimental result in support of his multiple drafts model of an optical illusion that happens on a timescale of less than a second or so.
 In this experiment, two different-colored lights, with an angular separation of a few degrees at the eye, are flashed in succession.
 If the interval between the flashes is less than a second or so, the first light that is flashed appears to move across to the position of the second light.
 Furthermore, the light seems to change color as it moves across the visual field.
 A green light will appear to turn red as it seems to move across to the position of a red light.
 Dennett asks how we could see the light change color before the second light is observed.
 Velmans argues that the cutaneous rabbit illusion, another illusion that happens in about a second, demonstrates that there is a delay while modelling occurs in the brain and that this delay was discovered by Libet.
-These slow illusions that happen at times of less than a second don't support a proposal that the brain functions on the picosecond time scale.
+These slow illusions that happen at times of less than a second do not support a proposal that the brain functions on the picosecond timescale.

-According to David Pearce, a demonstration of picosecond effects is "the fiendishly hard part – feasible in principle, but an experimental challenge still beyond the reach of contemporary molecular matter-wave interferometry. [...]
-The conjecture predicts that we'll discover the interference signature of sub-femtosecond macro-superpositions."